 The Oswego river is in my opinion one of the finest and underrated Steelhead and trophy Brown trout fisheries in the state when conditions allow it.
 Some years the river is so high and fast it is almost unfishable.
 Typically the Oswego river salmon run starts a few weeks later than the Salmon river.
-The Oswego river is short fishery due to its series of dams, it starts out deep where anglers typically fish with slip floats and plugs from the edge/wall and gets shallower as it makes its way up river to the first dam where fishermen wade.
-Although it doesn't see the number of fish the Salmon river sees each season, the fish are more condensed so if you know the spots the fishing can be off the hook.
+The Oswego river is a short fishery due to its series of dams, it starts out deep where anglers typically fish with slip floats and plugs from the edge/wall and gets shallower as you make your way way up river to the first dam where fishermen wade.
+Although it doesn't see the number of fish the Salmon river sees each season, the fish are more condensed so if you know the spots the fishing can be off the hook or should I say on the hook.
 The spawning fish run the river with one goal in mind and that is to get up as high as possible and reach the spot that they were born which since a dam is in their way they stack up at the bottom of the dam which means the dam also stacks up with fishermen.